Free apps for Android & iOS: these Pro versions are temporarily free! | NextPit

 $1.99): Now this is an interesting app by its own right.
 The premise is simple: Press "Paint" if you like what you see or "No" if you don't!
 Slide your finger over to the painting to "Nudge" and tap the painting to pause, title, and save.
 Mindless yet a time-killer.

-$0.99): Just how fast is your reaction time?
-Find out in this game of 100 Balls that is deceptively simple and yet highly addictive!
-You will test your reaction time by a simple tap in this game that is powered by a realistic physics engine.

 We hope that our efforts have not been in vain, that you would have found some interesting new apps.
-If not, we'll be back early next week with more suggestions—and we're sure you'll find something suitable then!
 Have you spotted a paid app in the list?
 Then we would be happy for you to drop a hint to us in the comments!

 No comments